Texas College

-Texas College is a private, historically black Christian Methodist Episcopal college in Tyler, Texas.
+Texas College is a private Christian historically black college in Tyler, Texas, United States.
 It is affiliated with the United Negro College Fund.
 It was founded in 1894 by a group of ministers affiliated with the Christian Methodist Episcopal (CME) Church, a predominantly black denomination, which was at the time known as the Colored Methodist Episcopal Church in America.
 They planned to provide for education of African-American students, who were excluded from the segregated university system of Texas.
 They planned a full literary, scientific, and classical education for theology, normal training of lower-school teachers, music, commercial and industrial training, and agricultural and mechanical sciences.

 History

 On January 9, 1894, Texas College was founded by a group of ministers affiliated with the Christian Methodist Episcopal Church, a black denomination.
 They planned a full, co-educational college to serve people in East Texas.

 On June 12, 1909, the name of the college was changed from Texas College to Phillips University.
 It was named for Bishop Henry Phillips and his leadership.
 The name reversal occurred in 1910 at the Third Annual Conference of the church.
 In May 1912, the college was officially renamed Texas College.
 The subsequent years of the college were spent with refinements and enhancements of the educational enterprise.

 In 1948, the D.R.
 Glass Library was built and designed by McKissack & McKissack, and it is a NRHP-listed building.

 The Articles of Incorporation reflect such efforts with modifications and amendments during periods 1909 to 1966.
 The college today is open to all individuals without discrimination on the grounds of national origin, race, religion, or sex.
 It is authorized to offer instruction in the areas of arts and sciences, humanities, natural sciences, social sciences, preparation of teachers, and the provision of instructional supports, to those in pursuit of an education.